 Wealthy Retirement has a Dividend Reinvestment Calculator where you can simply plug in your numbers and see the difference between reinvesting and withdrawing in cash.

-TD Ameritrade has a great video explaining how DRIPs work and their benefits:
+TD Ameritrade has a great video explaining how dividend reinvestment plans work and their benefits:

 Dividend Reinvesting: Pros and Cons